 As much as it fills us with horror to see even a trace of blood on our baby’s face, the NHS advise that most small cuts and grazes can usually be treated at home.
 Simply clean and cover, but avoid using cotton wool as the fluff can get stuck in the wound.
 WaterWipes are an alternative as they’re made from 99.9% water and a drop of fruit extract and are as soft as cotton wool.
 They should heal by themselves in a matter of days.

 Similarly, if you accidentally give their fingers a nip while trimming their nails, try not to panic.
-Just apply a clean baby wipe on the cut and apply a little pressure - the bleeding should soon stop.
+Just apply a clean WaterWipe on the cut and apply a little pressure - the bleeding should soon stop.

 It’s important to keep baby’s nails as short as possible, and if your baby is frequently scratching themselves (at night if they have eczema for instance) look into purchasing some scratch mittens to keep their nails covered up.

-They should heal by themselves in a matter of days and your baby's face will go back to normal.
-But remember, if your baby scratches their self or you scratch your baby's face - you’re not a terrible parent and it’s usually no reason to panic.
-If you are ever worried about a cut on your baby’s skin, speak to your doctor or pharmacist.
+But remember, if your baby gets a scratch - you’re not a terrible parent and it’s usually no reason to panic.
+If you are ever worried about a cut on your baby’s skin, speak to your GP or pharmacist.